GraemeLo/atl-hub/README.md

 👉 **Confirm Ride with Detailed Information**: View complete ride details, including time and fare price.

-👉 **Pay for Ride Using Stripe**: Make payments using multiple methods like cards and others.

-👉 **Create Rides After Successful Payment**: Book a ride after confirming payment.

 👉 **Profile**: Manage account details in the profile screen.

 👉 **History**: Review all rides booked so far.

 👉 **Responsive on Android and iOS**: Optimized for both Android and iOS devices.

-and many more, including code architecture and reusability

 ## <a name="quick-start">🤸 Quick Start</a>